 Mistake 2: poor timing that kills momentum

 Pushing for sales conversations too early creates resistance.
-A prospect downloading one piece of content doesn’t want an immediate demo pitch because they’re still researching and need time to evaluate whether your solution fits.
+That’s because a prospect downloading one piece of content doesn’t want an immediate demo pitch because they’re still researching and need time to evaluate whether your solution fits.

 Mistake 3: ignoring lead scores

 Lead scores provide objective data about engagement and fit.
-A warm lead with a score of 150 deserves more immediate attention than one scoring 60, yet teams ignoring scoring data treat both identically.
+While a warm lead with a score of 150 deserves more immediate attention than one scoring 60, teams ignoring scoring data treat both identically.

 Score changes trigger action.
 When scores jump significantly from 75 to 150 in a week due to multiple high-intent actions, sales teams should respond immediately with personalized outreach.
 Platforms like monday CRM combine behavioral signals, demographic data, and engagement patterns to calculate conversion probability, with scores updating automatically as leads take new actions.